Elizabeth Pipko: Political career

-In February 2022, when asked for her thoughts on the war in Ukraine, Pipko told Fox news, "I have heard people ask, ‘Why should we care about what is going on in Russia and Ukraine today?’
+In February 2022, when asked for her thoughts on the Russian invasion of Ukraine, Pipko told Fox news, "I have heard people ask, 'Why should we care about what is going on in Russia and Ukraine today?'
 We as Americans know what we stand for, and we know that an attack on democracy anywhere is an attack on democracy everywhere.
-It’s that simple," she said.
+It's that simple."